Listen to this article · 6 minutes

 This, then, is financial power: knowing oneself enough to know when there’s enough.

-If only we could turn inward, to that little self in there, and say, if you just learn to live without gadgets, fine dining, and all these worthless toys, all this stress will fade away.
+If only we could turn inward, toward that little self in there, and say, if you just learn to live without gadgets, fine dining, and all these worthless toys, all this stress will fade away.
 But the little self inside rebels, and claims, surely, there’s a purchase out there that will bring greater satisfaction this time.

 So, this is why we think about stress when we think about money.
 This is why, for some, there’s never enough.